gnugat/ssc-btlr/dev-log/01-pirating-phpspec.md

 >
 > Dan North.
 2006.
 [Introducing BDD](https://dannorth.net/introducing-bdd/)

-There are two sides to BDD, the first one being specBDD which really is just TDD with a couple of rules, mainly about the test method name, to make the tests **expressive**:
+There are two sides to BDD, the first one being specBDD which suggest you follow some naming convention for your Specification Examples:

 - it should be a sentence
 - it should follow a simple and consistent template